kommitters/soroban.ex/README.md

 **Parameters**

-- `wasm_id`: Binary identification of the uploaded contract.
+- `wasm_id`: Binary identification of an uploaded contract.
 - `source_secret_key`: Secret key of the function invoker responsible for signing the transaction.
 - `ledgers_to_bump`: The number of ledgers wanted to extend the wasm lifetime.